 I am very concerned about education.
 Today, Arizona is in the bottom when it comes to education, and our teachers need a raise.
 Our Legislature continues to undermine our public schools by providing a voucher system or privatization of schools or completely no funding for our schools.
 This leads to why would businesses that offer great wages, provide benefits such as health care and retirement would want to move to Arizona if we do not have a strong education system.

 With all these issues we are facing and they are very difficult issues, why do I feel I am the right person?
 I know how it is to work for minimum wage, at McDonald's.
 When things were looking up, my wife Sally was diagnosed with Stage 3 Breast Cancer.
 Mounting medical bills put us back in the hole.
 Does that sound familiar?

 That is why I want you to get involved and support me, our community and our state.
 It is time that we stop discriminating against all people regardless of their race, religion, ethnicity, or sexual orientation.

-My covenant is to continually to fight for Working Families, Education and most importantly, People’s Rights.
-We need to protect public employees like police and firefighters.
+My covenant is to continually to fight for Working Families, Education, DACA and most importantly, People’s Rights.
 We need to protect unions and worker rights.
 We need to raise the minimum wage.
 We need tax cuts for middle income families.
 We need to bring better paying jobs back to our state.
 We need to take care of small businesses that provide much needed jobs.
 We need to strengthen our public education system and pay our teachers a wage where they can afford to have a decent life.
 We also need to stop legislation that hurts Arizona’s image and that our state cares about all people.